Transfer Credit for Graduate Students Policy (Policy 30)

 This policy applies only to credits being transferred from regionally accredited institutions to any Governors State University graduate major.

-1. The decision to accept transfer credits toward degree requirements is made by the academic advisor during the first semester of enrollment when the student study plan is developed.
+1. The decision to accept transfer credits toward degree requirements is made during the first semester of enrollment when the student study plan is developed.
+Transfer credits will not be applied or accepted after the first semester.
 The student study plan will detail the requirements for the degree including the number of transfer credits accepted toward the requirements.

-2. Transfer of graduate credit hours shall not exceed twenty-five (25) percent of the total number of credit hours required in any major.
-Only work from regionally accredited institutions completed with a grade of "B" or better or "P" or equivalent will be considered for transfer credit.
+2. Transfer of graduate credit hours shall not exceed thirty-three (33%) percent of the total number of credit hours required in any major.
+Only work from regionally accredited institutions completed with a grade of "B-" or better or "P" or equivalent will be considered for transfer credit.

-3. Transfer credits earned ten (10) or more years prior to the student's acceptance into a degree program will not be accepted toward the degree requirements unless approved by the respective academic dean.
+3. Transfer credits earned ten (10) or more years before the student's acceptance into a degree program will not be accepted toward the degree requirements unless approved by the respective academic dean.

-3. Collegial units may establish more stringent requirements subject to review by the Graduate Studies Council and approval by the provost prior to implementation.
+Collegial units may establish more stringent requirements subject to review by the Graduate Studies Council and approval by the provost before implementation.